-Of our dataset, 86.57\% (619/715) of the papers consisted exclusively of authors from Western countries, which is slightly even more Western-skewed than the Linxen study (83.08\%\footnote{This value was not mentioned in the Linxen study, but we compiled it using the artifact data published by the authors.}).
-9.93\% (71/715) of the papers consisted of both Western and non-Western authors, and the remaining 3.50\% (25/715) of the papers consisted of only non-Western authors.
-The percentage of papers that include authors from non-Western countries remained roughly the same: 14.53\% (17/117) in 2017 to 13.43\% (27/201) in 2021.
+Of our dataset, 86.57\% (619/715) of the papers consisted exclusively of authors affiliated with institutions in Western countries, which is slightly even more Western-skewed than the Linxen study (83.08\%\footnote{This value was not mentioned in the Linxen study, but we compiled it using the artifact data published by the authors.}).
+9.93\% (71/715) of the papers consisted of both Western-affiliated and non-Western affiliated authors, and the remaining 3.50\% (25/715) of the papers consisted of only non-Western affiliated authors.
+The percentage of papers that included authors affiliated with institutions in non-Western countries remained roughly the same: from 14.53\% (17/117) in 2017 to 13.43\% (27/201) in 2021.

-Table~\ref{table:results_authors} shows the relationships of authors' countries, participants' countries, study methods, and recruitment methods.
-Overall, authors tend to recruit participants in their own countries, as found in the HCI field.
-In 80.84\% (464/574) of user studies, the authors recruited participants from only their countries.
-The remaining 19.16\% (110/574) of user studies recruited participants from at least one country other than the authors' countries.
-The possible reasons that participants samples are skewed towards Western countries as we presented in Section~\ref{section:results_western} include: (1) authors' countries in UPS papers are skewed toward Western ones and (2) authors tend to recruit participants in their own countries.
+Table~\ref{table:results_authors} shows the relationships of authors' affiliation countries, participants' countries, study methods, and recruitment methods.
+In 80.84\% (464/574) of user studies, the authors recruited participants from only the countries of their affiliations.
+The possible reasons that participants samples are skewed towards Western countries as we presented in Section~\ref{section:results_western} include: (1) the countries of authors' affiliations in UPS papers are skewed toward Western ones and (2) authors tend to recruit participants in the countries of their affiliations.

 In most user studies, surveys, interviews, or lab studies are conducted.
 As shown in Table~\ref{table:results_authors}, when authors recruited participants from other countries, they were more likely to conduct surveys than lab studies or interviews.
-Lab studies and interviews require authors to communicate immediately/interactively with participants, and thus linguistic barriers are a serious problem.
+Lab studies and interviews require researchers to communicate immediately/interactively with participants, and thus linguistic barriers are a serious problem.
 Moreover, geographic barriers also affect the choice of study method.
-While lab studies and interviews essentially require participants to physically come to a specific location, surveys are less physically constrained than lab studies because they are conducted online in most cases.
+While lab studies and interviews essentially require participants to physically come to a specific location, surveys are conducted online in most cases.
 Note that interviews can also be conducted online now thanks to video conferencing services.